Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.rst

 .. code-block:: bash

-    # file is more than 5 bytes old -> warning
+    # file is more than 5 bytes big -> warning
-    # file is more than 10 bytes old -> critical
+    # file is more than 10 bytes big -> critical
     ./file-size --filename '/path/to/file' --warning 5 --critical 10

     # same thresholds, but checking multiple files